101 must-visit UK attractions for families in 2021

 If you prefer wildlife attractions then the West Midlands Safari Park has to be one of the best with a four mile safari, an animatronic dinosaur exhibition and theme park rides.

 For the thrill seekers in your family there’s Drayton Manor Theme Park, which also has a zoo with 100 animals from all over the world, a 4D cinema, and rides suitable for all ages.
+There’s also plenty of action adventures to be had at The Bear Grylls Adventure at the NEC.

 And who could forget Cadbury World for chocolate fans?!